meh2481/JavaBship/README.md

 These classes and respective files can be found in the subfolder core/src/com/meh2481/battleship/ within the repo.

 There is also one more class DesktopLauncher within desktop/src/com/meh2481/battleship/desktop/ that contains the entry point for the program.
 This class does little except set up the LibGDX environment and start the engine's main loop.

+Also note that the AI still can be considered unintelligent even in hard AI mode, as it doesn't take into account ship sizes when guessing at the player's ships.
+It'll often guess in one-tile gaps or gaps that otherwise could not contain any of the remaining ships.